MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Response
 - `error` - Null if success, string containing error if failure.
 - `weather` - JSON object with the weather if success, null if failure.

-## Alias API
-This is the part of the API that relates to connecting the MICDS portal and Canvas to the native planner system.
-Can be found under `src/routes/aliasAPI.js`.
-The associated weather module can be found under `src/libs/alias.js`.

-### `/alias/create`
-Create a new alias between remote classes and a MyMICDS class

-#### Parameters
-- `type` - Either `portal` or `canvas`.
-- `classNative` - Object ID for the native class to alias.
-- `classRemote` - String containing the class name from the portal or Canvas to alias.

-#### Response
-- `error` - Null if success, string containing error if failure.

-### `/alias/get`
-Search for an alias with the given class.

-#### Parameters
-- `type` - Either `portal` or `canvas`.
-- `classInput` - String containing the class name from the portal or Canvas to search for an alias.

-#### Response
-- `error` - Null if success, string containing error if failure.
-- `classOutput` - Object ID of the matching native class if found, `classInput` parameter if not found.